AnjelicaB/FireSim/README.md

 - **marshal-configs** -> config files FireMarshal uses to generate workloads
 - **build.sh** -> bash script to build software workloads used in Firesim
 - **run.sh** -> bash script to automate building and installation of workloads into Firesim
-- If they contain `.c` files, put them in the directory specified at the top of those files
+- If there are additional files, there will also be a **README** to explain them

 ## Workload Results
 This folder contains the most important results after running a Firesim workload.
 In your chipyard directory, these results can be found in `chipyard/sims/firesim/deploy/results-workload`.